VaibhaoHatwar/FitLog/README.md

-# MERN Stack Fitness Tracker
+# FitLog 🏋️‍♂️ - MERN Stack Fitness Tracker

 A full-stack fitness tracking app built with the MERN stack (MongoDB, Express, React, Node.js).
 Users can register, log in, and manage their workout logs through a secure authentication system and a clean UI.

 ---